.

 Day 1: Beech Forest, Limpid Streams, and Stunning Waterfalls (11.9 km)

-Access to the Nishi Tanzawa Visitor Center 西丹沢ビジターセンター which marks the beginning of the hike, requires taking a bus from Shin-Matsuda Station 新松田駅 (71 minutes, 1180 yen) on the Odakyu Odawara Line.
+Access to the Nishi Tanzawa Visitor Center 西丹沢ビジターセンター, which marks the beginning of the hike, requires taking a bus from Shin-Matsuda Station 新松田駅 (71 minutes, 1360 yen) on the Odakyu Odawara Line.
 Aim for the first bus, which departs at 7:15 am from bus stop 1 outside the north exit.
-From Shin-Matsuda Station to the Nishi Tanzawa Visitor Center, the bus partially runs parallel to the JR Gotemba Line, with stops at Yamakita and Yaga stations.
-In the case of private cars, there is a free parking lot at the Nishi Tanzawa Visitor Center, with an overflow carpark at a nearby campground for a fee.
+From Shin-Matsuda Station to the Nishi Tanzawa Visitor Center, the bus partially runs parallel to the JR Gotemba Line, with a stop at Yamakita Station.
+For those driving, there is a free parking lot at the Nishi Tanzawa Visitor Center, with an overflow car park available at a nearby campground for a fee.

 From the visitor center, cross the bridge, which spans a crystal-clear river.
 After dealing with a series of dam walls by way of steel staircases, there are a number of minor stream crossings with makeshift bridges.
 While the route as a whole is well signposted, it’s unclear at times on the first stretch to the waterfalls.
 After 40 minutes, you will reach the trail junction to Shimodana Falls 下棚の滝.
 The 40-metre-high falls are a 5-minute detour and well worth stopping by.
 At these falls, I met another hiker, and thanks to our engrossed conversation, we somehow managed to miss the nearby Hondana Falls 本棚の滝 which at 60 metres is the highest waterfall in Tanzawa.